 Toronto Port Authority Archives.
 (PC 1/1/806).
 Photor: Arthur Beales.
 October 16, 1915.
 The Safe Works Building is now 145 Front Street East.
-Until the 1960s the St Lawrence Market (in foreground) included a covered portion over Front Street.
+Until the mid 1950's the St Lawrence Market (in foreground) included a covered portion over Front Street.

 Front Street looking east from George Street.
 20 August 1927.